kellysldo/Project-PEAMS/README.md

 ### Target Users
 - **Admins** — Have full access to the system including user management; can create and manage events, attendees, and registrations
-- **Staff** — Can manage events, attendees, and registrations but cannot access the Users management page
+- **User** — Can manage events, attendees, and registrations but cannot access the Users management page
 - **Attendees** — Individuals registered into the system by organizers; their attendance is tracked but they do not log in

 ---